benchase33/blog_copy/_posts/2022-06-18-confounding_modification.md

 </p>

-Now that we properly handled the confounder, we do not estimate a significant causal effect of surgery on lifespan, and correctly detect that weight has a significant negative causal effect on lifespan.
+Now that we properly handled the confounder, we do not estimate a significant causal effect of surgery on lifespan, and correctly detect that weight has a significant and negative causal effect on lifespan.
 Here, we are using a p-value of 0.05 as a cutoff for a statistically significant estimate.
-Failing to recognize confounding in a model can lead to finding causal effects that don’t exist, and vice-versa.
+Failing to recognize confounding in a model can lead to finding causal effects that don’t exist, not finding causal effects that do exist, or finding a causal effect in the opposite direction of the true causal effect; estimates are unreliable when a model has confounding.
 This is sometimes referred to as *omitted variable bias*.

 ## What is Effect Modification?